What is it?

 MoveParamsConfig provides the default value for each move parameter.
 For moves that contain numerical parameters (for example, double, int32) the config file will also specify the minimum and maximum values.

 The config file is formatted as a block of text separated by empty lines for each available move.

 The first line of each block has two values:

 paramsfield within the

 MoveParamsproto this move uses to specify its parameters.
 For moves with no parameters, the second entry in the first line should say

-NONE, and there will be no further lines in that block of text
+NONE.
+No further lines are used in that block of text

 Default values are used if no value is specified within the proto.
-Values outside of the allowable range will ordinarily result in the script being rejected.
-However, if
+Scripts are rejected if the values are outside the allowable range.
+If

 non_strict_parsing is enabled, the value will be forced into the required range and a warning will be thrown.